CIS-566-Fall-2023/hw04-stylization/README.md

 ### Post-process Shader
 The subtle outlines on the 3D objects are achieved by post-processing effects.
 I mainly relied on Render Features in Unity URP to add customizable full screen render passes to any part of the render pipeline.

-I followed the tutorials below to learn the use cases of Render Features and the various techniques to outlining 3D objects:
+I followed these tutorials to learn the use cases of Render Features and the various techniques to outlining 3D objects:
  - [Show Silhouette When Hidden](https://youtu.be/GAh225QNpm0?si=XvKqVsvv9Gy1ufi3)
  - [Alexander Ameye](https://ameye.dev/about/)
     - [Article on Edge Detection Post Process Outlines in Unity](https://ameye.dev/notes/edge-detection-outlines/)